 Method B and C both propose a new resolution.
-A new WRC Resolution specifying frequency ranges for RSTT could provide a regulatory framework to guide the harmonization process.
-An ITU-R Recommendation recommending possible global and/or regional harmonization of frequency arrangements for RSTT could provide flexibility.
+A new WRC Resolution specifying frequency ranges for RSTT could provide a regulatory framework to guide the harmonisation process.
+An ITU-R Recommendation recommending possible global and/or regional harmonisation of frequency arrangements for RSTT could provide flexibility.

-Ireland as a member of the CEPT supports Method A. Existing frameworks are considered sufficient to provide for improved railway traffic control, passenger safety and improved security for train operations.
+Ireland as a member of the CEPT supports Method A. CEPT believe that existing frameworks are sufficient to provide for improved railway traffic control, passenger safety and improved security for train operations.

-CEPT is of the view that harmonization of frequency bands for RSTT use can be achieved through the course of ITU-R study group work by applicable ITU-R Recommendations and/or Reports.
-Thus it is not necessary to request specific action of a WRC to harmonize spectrum for RSTT, therefore no changes to the Radio Regulations are necessary.
+CEPT is of the view that harmonisation of frequency bands for RSTT use can be achieved through the course of ITU-R study group work and by applicable ITU-R Recommendations and/or Reports.
+Thus it is not necessary to request specific action of a WRC to harmonise spectrum for RSTT, therefore no changes to the Radio Regulations are necessary.